Andriisu/DatabaseLessons/readme.md

 - As soon as you got home please navigate to URL: http://www.myipaddress.com/show-my-ip-address/
 - You will see 4 numbers separated by dots.
 For instance: 72.201.23.56
-- Send these IP Address to via email andrew.a4100@gmail.com.
+- Send this IP Address to via email andrew.a4100@gmail.com.
 - As soon as I added your IP address to the whitelist I will respond you.
 - After that you will be able to connect to database from home.